UX Hero1

 • Prototyping.
 At this stage, the UI designer comes on board and begins to establish the visual interpretation with wireframe/mockup prototypes.

 • Usability testing.
-The UX designer runs a series of test and generates reports outlining issues to address or improve.
+The UX designer runs a series of tests and generates reports outlining issues to address or improve user testing.

 Software Development and the Employee Experience